Floorp-Projects/Floorp/taskcluster/docs/yaml-templates.rst

 Task Definition YAML Templates
 ==============================

-Many kinds of tasks are described using YAML files.
+Many kinds of tasks are described using templated YAML files.
 These files allow some limited forms of inheritance and template substitution as well as the usual YAML features, as described below.

 Please use these features sparingly.
 In many cases, it is better to add a feature to the implementation of a task kind rather than add complexity to the